b17anselmi/AUP_Running_Club/_posts/2018-12-02-athletic-fair.markdown

 categories: Running event
 description: Stop by our table at the spring 2019 orientation athletics fair!
 ---
+Check back with us for more information on this event soon!

 **Date:** TBD

 **Time:** TBD